 Do I need the Tweeting with GOD book or does the app suffice?

 The Tweeting with GOD app and the book complement each other, but can also be used independently.
 The Tweeting with GOD app provides the connection between the book and the online content, and offers several specific options.
-Users need both the book and an internet connection (for access to the website and social media) to benefit from all the possibilities Tweeting with GOD offers.
+Users need both the book and an internet connection (for access to the online resources) to benefit from all the possibilities Tweeting with GOD offers.

 What is a Question or “Tweet” in this context?

-Tweeting with GOD is based on Questions or “Tweets” with their corresponding answer, since the young people submitted their original questions via social media and online communication.
+Tweeting with GOD is based on Questions or “Tweets” with their corresponding answer, since the young people submitted their original questions via social media platforms.
 A reference like “see Question 1.34” or “see Tweet 1.34”, directs the reader to Question 1.34 and the corresponding answer.